sajoy/operations/README.md

 # Operations

-To track expsenses, food and perishable inventory, and daily accomplishments.
+To track daily activities and expenses for reflection.

+## TO DEV
+1. `npm start` to start it up
+1. needs a `.env` file with `CONNSTRING` var for your local database

 ## TODOS
 1. <s>style a basic "day" template.</s>